The foot itself can be divided into 3 parts

 The posterolateral tubercle is more prominent of the two and gives attachment to the posterior talofibular ligament.

 Neck of Talus

-This is the constricted part of the bone between the head and the body.
-It is set obliquely on the body, so that inferiorly it extends further backwards on the medial side than on the lateral side.
-However, when viewed from dorsal side, the long axis of the nack is directed downwards, forwards and medially.
-The neck-body angle is 130 to 140 degrees in infacts and 150 degrees in adults.
+When viewed from the dorsal side, the long axis of the nack is directed downwards, forwards and medially.
+The neck-body angle is 130 to 140 degrees in infants and 150 degrees in adults.